faisal212/micro-app-docs/README.no-code.md

 - or may restart from scratch depending on whether actions are idempotent

 ### Idempotency markers
-For actions that must not repeat (like sending emails), use idempotency keys so retries do not duplicate side effects.
+For actions that should not repeat (like sending emails), we’ll use idempotency keys so retries do not duplicate side effects.

 ---